Chippewa Cree: Economy

-As part of its economic development, the tribe started a business "Plain Green Loans," for online lending to Native Americans who are underserved by the lack of banks on many reservations.
-The Tribal Independent reporter Delvin Cree (Turtle Mountain Chippewa), wrote in an opinion piece in 2012 that the tribe's practices of high-interest, short-term lending are generally classified as predatory lending.
+As part of its economic development, the tribe started a business "Plain Green Loans" for online lending to Native Americans who are underserved by the lack of banks on many reservations.
+The Tribal Independent reporter Delvin Cree (Turtle Mountain Chippewa), wrote in a 2012 opinion piece that the tribe's practices of high-interest, short-term lending are generally classified as predatory lending.
 These loans can result in annualized interest rates as high as 360 to 400 percent.
 In 2022, the company that had paid the tribe to use its tribal sovereignty to claim exemption from state laws paid $44 million to settle a lawsuit for illegal lending practices.
 Supporters of tribally owned lending enterprises argue that such ventures exemplify self-determined development.
 Both the Harvard Project on American Indian Economic Development and the National Congress of American Indians (NCAI) have cited tribally run businesses as crucial tools for generating revenue, building governance capacity, and funding essential services.